The Calvin Kruk Centre for the Arts

 After chiller system failure in 2014, City Council asked staff to complete an assessment of the buildings, their needs, conditions and financial predicaments.
 Council passed a motion to “commit to the renewal of the Memorial Arena, Kin Arena, and Curling Rink at an estimated cost of $9,071,716 over six years” to extend the life of the infrastructure for all three facilities for the long-term.
-The Memorial and Kin Arenas officially reopened on October 13th, 2015, and the Curling Rink opened the following week.
+The Memorial and Kin Arenas and the Curling Rink officially reopened in October 2015.

 The Dawson Creek Memorial Arena, located at 1107 – 106 Avenue, offers winter season sports such as hockey and public skating, as well as a wide variety of year-round events like concerts, trade shows, conferences and more!

 The Memorial Arena can be booked for ice times and public events and is used by non profit and for profit groups alike.
 For more information on arena rental rates and policies, contact Dawson Creek Community Services at (250) 784-3604 or go to our arenas page.

 The Kin Arena in Dawson Creek is located at 1101 – 106 Avenue.
 Similar to the Memorial Arena, this arena offers winter season sports as well as special events year-round.
 In addition to public skating and drop-in hockey offered at the Memorial Arena (located next door), Dawson Creek Community Services also offers classes for children, teens and adults such as Learn to Skate, Intro to Hockey and Power Skating.

 To book events or ice time, contact Community Services at (250) 784-3604 or go to our arenas page.